Antimicrobial Resistance (TPAMR)

 The Gulf Coast Consortia is committed to providing equal opportunity in training for individuals with disabilities and individuals from racial and ethnic groups who are currently under-represented in STEM fields.
 We welcome applications from all qualified trainees, regardless of ethnic/racial status or disability status.
 All GCC member institutions are ADAAA compliant and have offices of disability support services that provide accommodations and support services to trainees, faculty, staff, and visitors.

-This Training Program in Antimicrobial Resistance (TPAMR) addresses the critical need to train young postdoctoral researchers in multidisciplinary fields to acquire the appropriate tools and expertise to approach antimicrobial resistance (AMR) in a transformative and logical manner.
+This Texas Medical Center Training Program in Antimicrobial Resistance (TPAMR) addresses the critical need to train young postdoctoral researchers in multidisciplinary fields to acquire the appropriate tools and expertise to approach antimicrobial resistance (AMR) in a transformative and logical manner.
 TPAMR will provide clinical fellows, postdocs, and PharmDs with innovative training opportunities, including 1) rigorous grounding in AMR fundamentals, 2) intensive, co-mentored, multidisciplinary research experiences, 3) broad exposure to established and emerging areas of AMR, 4) strong career development training, and 5) opportunities for international research programs in AMR.

 Length of Initial Training Appointment: One year (12 months).
 Trainees will have the opportunity for reappointment (total of two years) dependent upon the funding of the new AMR training program and upon a successful progress review.